-It’s not always possible to separate Bolingbrook’s substance abuse problems from nearby communities.
+It’s not always possible to separate Bolingbrook’s substance use disorder problems from nearby communities.
 In the larger Will/DuPage County area, the worst substance use disorders involve:

 Illinois had the nation’s 24th highest overdose death rate in 2020 with 28 per 100,000, a more than 25% increase over 2019 (22), based on preliminary CDC data.
 (The rate was more than three times as high in West Virginia, the highest, with 74.
 South Dakota was last with eight.
 The overall U.S. rate was 29.4.)
 That’s a 40% increase over the average number of deaths from 2015 to 2019 (20).

 Of the 95 overdose deaths recorded in Will County through Aug.
 20, 2021: